.

 are corporations governments make and even though they may be so-called

-'legal', they also can be unlawful
+'legal', they also are unlawful

-such as common law based on God's
+such as Common Law based on God's

-governments are now corporations and they tell you not who the real shareholders
+tell you not who the real shareholders of government corporations are,

-see if he even knows to who, how much and where corporate dividends go
+Ask your government representative and see if he even knows to who, how

-to, as the men and women of nations never receive any; governments at all
+much and where corporate dividends go to, as the men and women of nations

-levels are now corporations and rules
+never receive any.
+Governments at all levels are now corporations and rules

-made by them are often unlawful
+by them are often unlawful according to 1882 Public Law and to the

-throughout history to provide a safe equitable
+golden rule used throughout history to provide a safe equitable

 society for men, women and children and not a society that is subjugated